-The implementation of the EU’s General Data Protection Regulation (GDPR) unleashed a tsunami of new and updated privacy laws across the world, reaching across the Atlantic to Brazil.
+The implementation of the EU’s General Data Protection Regulation (GDPR) unleashed a wave of new privacy legislation across the world, spreading across the Atlantic to Brazil.
 On August 14, 2018, the Brazilian Federal Senate signed the Brazilian Personal Data Protection Regulation, referred to as the “LGPD” (derived from its Portuguese title), into law.
 On July 8, 2019, the final version of the LGDP was approved by current Brazilian President Jair Bolsonaro.
 The LGPD bears resemblance to the GDPR, though it is lighter and broader in scope.

 The LGPD was set to take effect in February 2020, but this deadline was extended another six months to August 16, 2020, giving both Brazilian policy makers and companies operating in Brazil a little more time to prepare for implementation.
 This post aims to provide organizations with insights into the key elements of the law, including the scope, legal bases for processing, key implementation factors, and penalties for non-compliance.

 The LGPD’s requirements apply to individuals and public and private bodies that process data subjects’ information (i.e., controllers) or that process data on another’s behalf (i.e., processors).
 The requirements extend to companies both within and outside of Brazil’s borders.
 The definition of data subjects under Article 5 of the LGPD, is broad, similar to the GDPR: A data subject is anyone in Brazil whose data is being processed/collected.
 According to Article 3 of the LGPD, the law covers processing operations that meet any the following criteria: (i) the processing operation is carried out in Brazil, (ii) the purpose of the processing activity is the supply of goods/services to individuals located in Brazil or (iii) the processed personal data has been collected in Brazil.